 Some policy makers have issued other warnings about negative rates.
 For example, they fear that if more banks use the strategy as a stimulus, it could lead to currency wars as nations devalue their currencies.

-Though negative rates in the countries that have them are slight, there is a possibility that lowering them too much could cause a run on the bank.
+There is a concern that lowering interest rates too much could cause a run on the bank.
 If banks charge consumers too much to hold their money, consumers may be tempted to pull their money out and spend it, stuff it under their mattress, or look for another investment that could help them outpace inflation.

 Do Negative Interest Rates Work?